 - The employees often perform slow, imprecise, or incomplete searches for requested public records.

-- Some agencies have access to eDiscovery tools to search for the requested records, while other agencies don’t search for records electronically at all, instead relying on a manual process.
+- Some agencies have access to eDiscovery tools to search for the requested records, while other agencies don’t search for records electronically at all, instead of relying on a manual process.

 Inefficient Review & Redaction